Ant-man74/BlueCowAntoine/README.md

   Distance_vs2015.mdf
   Distance_vs2015_log.mdf

-or regenarate the database (although I don't remember the procedure)
+or regenarate the database
+Create a database file with the name you desire Execute the sql command that are in the project profit?

 change the path to these files in AppConfig